UniFGVC: Universal Training-Free Few-Shot Fine-Grained Vision Classification via Attribute-Aware Multimodal Retrieval: Method

-\textbf{Reference Sample Selection.} To effectively guide the generation of fine-grained descriptions, the CDV-Captioner operates in a reference-guided manner, requiring a set of exemplars that are visually similar yet semantically diverse.
-Specifically, given a FGVC dataset, such as pets for OxfordPets\cite{parkhi2012cats}, with \textit{c} categories and \textit{K} images, we construct class-level feature clusters by averaging the visual embeddings of the \textit{K}-shot training samples within each class.
-These cluster centers together form the image feature space.
-We first identify the cluster whose center is closest to the target image and then select one representative image from each cluster as a reference exemplar.
-By retrieving the top-\textit{t} such exemplars across all classes, we select a set of reference images to support region-aware contrastive prompting in the subsequent caption generation stage.
+\textbf{Reference Sample Selection.} To effectively guide the generation of fine-grained descriptions, the CDV-Captioner adopts a reference-guided exemplar selection strategy.
+Specifically, given a fine-grained dataset with \textit{C} categories and \textit{K} images per category, we denote the feature of the target image as , and the set of features of the category as .
+For each target image with feature , we retrieve the top-\textit{t} nearest exemplars from the entire training set based on feature similarity:

+where denotes the nearest neighbor search operator that selects the \textit{t} most similar reference images.
+The class prototype is computed by averaging the \textit{K} features.Within each selected class, we then choose one representative exemplar as the sample closest to its class prototype.
+The resulting exemplar set provides visually similar yet semantically diverse references, which are subsequently used to support region-aware contrastive prompting in the caption generation stage.

-\textbf{Discriminative Region Discovery.} We utilize the target image along with a set of visually sililar reference images as input.
-Through comparative analysis, the MLLMs identify category-discriminative structural regions, such as white fur, upright ears, and softly angular face, that most effectively capture inter-class differences.
+\textbf{Discriminative Region Discovery.} We utilize the target image along with a set of visually similar reference images as input.
+Through comparative analysis, the MLLM identify category-discriminative structural regions, such as white fur, upright ears, and a softly angular face, that most effectively capture inter-class differences.
 These regional cues enable precise differentiation among fine-grained categories.
-Specifically, we used MLLMs: ["\{IMAGERY\} We provide \{t\} images from different categories within the \{SUPERCLASS\} that share similar visual features, and use them as references to generate \{s\} discriminative visual regions for distinguishing the target image's category."].
-Formally, MLLMs tasks a super-category , target image and \textbf{t} reference image as input.
-And outputs the regions of useful attributes:
+Specifically, we used MLLM: ["\{IMAGERY\} We provide \{t\} images from different categories that share similar visual features, and use them as references to generate \{s\} discriminative visual regions for distinguishing the target image's category."].
+Formally, MLLM takes a target image and \textit{t} reference images as input.
+It outputs a set of discriminative region names:

-where are the regions for the target image , is the MLLMs, and is the MLLMs-prompt.
+where denotes the \textit{s} regions for target image , is the MLLM, and is the discriminative region discovery prompt.